-Evan Knowles provides a quick tutorial on AVAIL Browser for Revit, Standalone Mode.
-This is a very powerful functionality that allows Revit users to perform some of the same functions as AVAIL Desktop without having to open AVAIL Desktop!
+Evan Knowles provides a quick tutorial on the AVAIL Browser for Revit, Standalone Mode.
+This powerful functionality allows Revit users to perform many of the same functions as AVAIL Desktop and some completely unique features!

 All right.
 So in this video, I want to take you through how our Desktop works with the Revit add-in (AVAIL Browser for Revit), and kind of our add-in strategy in general.
 So here you're looking at the AVAIL Desktop and, I'm sure you're familiar with our Revit add-in as well if you've downloaded AVAIL.
 But sometimes there's confusion about how they work together, and how the Revit add-in works in Standalone Mode.
 So, I want to walk you through that.
 Right now I've got the Desktop open, at the same time as the Revit add-in.
 We call this basically tether mode.

 So whenever I look for a piece of content in the Desktop, you might have this on one monitor and Revit on the other, whenever I look for something in the Desktop, what you do is you find exactly what you want with our amazing search.
 You just click on it once, and what it's going to do is it's going to load it over here in the Revit add-in.
 And what we're going to do is we're going to tab out the type catalog, the nested families and the parameters, and you can drag that out into your design.
 And so that's what tether mode looks like between the two.
 Now you can shut down the Desktop and this is going to go into what we call Standalone Mode.